DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/registerGradient(type_options).md

 [note]

-- To correctly export a component with transparent gradient, specify gradient colors in the RGBA format.
+- To correctly export a component with transparent gradient, specify gradient colors in RGBA format.

 - Radial and rotated linear gradients may look slightly different when exported.